 Insurance is a basic necessity in our lives today, be it health/medical insurance, life insurance, vehicle insurance and so on.
 However, in times of need, the rejection of any insurance claim can be a really traumatic affair and problematic for individuals.
 Here’s looking at some of the reasons behind claims being turned down and the fixes that can be employed.
 The IRDA (Insurance Regulatory and Development Authority) of India has already notified that the rejection of a claim by an insurance company will be on the basis of absolutely logical and valid reasons.
 Rejection of claims for technical grounds mechanically will lead to policyholders losing their trust in insurers, leading to huge litigation.

-Key factors behind insurance claims being turned down
+Key factors behind insurance claim being turned down

-· Suppressing information- Many people often do not disclose all material facts and this violates the basic principle behind insurance, thereby leading to claim rejections.
+- Suppressing Information: Many people often do not disclose all material facts and this violates the basic principle behind insurance, thereby leading to claim rejections.
 A material fact is any aspect that may impact the premium rate.
-These facts include aspects like lifestyle habits, pre-existing diseases/ailments, family disease history, policies, smoking habit, age and so on.
+These facts include aspects like lifestyle habits, pre-existing diseases/ailments, family disease history, policies, smoking habits, age and so on.